curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 Game performance improved a lot, again, thanks @Geometrizer.

+Expanded emulation library!
+We've added more machine emulators (cores) and given you the ability to add your own.
+Be aware that some user-added cores may not work. @Emhashed

 The game environment now dynamically responds to player movements, enhancing overall performance.
 Updates include optimizations in how cabinets load and unload, as well as improvements in playing attraction videos.

+We've significantly improved NPCs with diverse styles and lifelike animations. @Geometrizer

 This update is all about giving players more control over the game using AGEBasic.
 You can now use AGEBasic to set up things like movie posters and lights, and even make AGEBasic programs run automatically when you enter a new room.

 #### Cabinets

 Now it is possible to change the player position in reaction to some events.
-The typical use case is when the player inserts a coin and an *AGEBasic program* changes its position to look at the screen in an appropriate position.
+The typical use case is when the player inserts a coin and an *AGEBasic program* changes the player to look at the screen in an appropriate position.

 Also it is possible to change the color, transparency level and set the emission color and material using AGEBasic.